talesshift/LDA_arXiv/README.md

 ```

 ## step 3: search, clean and run LDA (under construction)
-at this step we use a packege of functions that handle the data in the .tei.xml files created with grobid, that search phrases containing specific terms and then running LDA on thos phrases.
+at this step we use a packege of functions that handle the data in the .tei.xml files created with grobid, that search phrases containing specific terms and then running LDA on those phrases.

+to run tests simply:

 ```
 from functions import *